Fostering Entrepreneurship through Cooperation

 The entrepreneurial climate largely depends on the kind of policies in place and the enforcement of these policies.
 Studies like the World Bank’s Doing Business Report or the Fraser Institute’s Economic Freedom of the World Report offer valuable insight into these conditions.
 While having entrepreneurfriendly policies is vital, the enforcement of these policies and reduction of the implementation gap is equally imperative.
 With a focus on economic policy and the business environment, Samriddhi works with several partners including the Federation of Nepalese Chambers of Commerce and Industry (www.fncci.org), Nepal Business Initiative (www. nbinepal.org), Society of Economic Journalists of Nepal (www.sejon.com.np), local chambers across the country and other business associations to advocate for policy change.
 Through efforts such as the annual Nepal Economic Growth Agenda report and nationwide grassroots campaigns like “Gari Khana Deu” at www.livablenepal.org (roughly translated as “let me earn my living”) Samriddhi, together with its partners, intends to create a conducive policy regime where freedom of enterprise, safety of life and property, competition, and improved employee-employer relations are achieved.

 Another important aspect of fostering entrepreneurship in Nepal involves creating an awareness of the opportunities and benefits of being an entrepreneur, which plays an important role in building up an entrepreneurial culture.
 In a risky and unstable country like Nepal, people tend to look for jobs or leave the country rather than engage in pursuing a dream.
 Many times, people do not even see entrepreneurship as an option.
-Samriddhi’s Entrepreneurs for Nepal (www.e4nepal.com) and Birwa Ventures (www.biruwa.net), run by a partner organization, collaborate to organize events that share stories and lessons of successful entrepreneurs.
+Samriddhi, Entrepreneurs for Nepal (www.e4nepal.com), and Birwa Ventures (www.biruwa.net) collaborate to organize events that share stories and lessons of successful entrepreneurs.
 These are held on a regular basis every last Thursday of the month where hundreds of youth and aspiring entrepreneurs benefit.
 Every year, more than 25 organizations and businesses celebrate the spirit of entrepreneurship during Global Entrepreneurship Week to recognize successful entrepreneurs for their hard work and innovative approaches.
 Efforts like these inspire more people to be entrepreneurs.
 Rotary Club, Change Fusion Nepal (www. changefusionnepal.org), Nepal Business Initiative, Radio Sagarmatha, and Samriddhi collaborate to produce weekly radio programs on entrepreneurship called “agi badun (Let’s move forward)” which serves as an awareness and policy change medium.
 Change Fusion, together with several partners, organizes the annual Surya Asha Social Entrepreneurship Award that recognizes upcoming and successful social entrepreneurs.

 While programs to inspire entrepreneurship have been important, aspiring entrepreneurs need education and training in order to build their dreams.
 Arthālaya, Samriddhi’s school of economics and entrepreneurship, trains hundreds of university students in concepts and approaches to entrepreneurship.
 The unique setting for this six-day residential program not only explains what entrepreneurship, markets, and policies are but also offers the participants an opportunity to actually work like a real-time entrepreneur.
 This experimental market lab approach to education and training has already helped almost one hundred students to begin their entrepreneurial journey.
 Some universities have started offering elective courses in entrepreneurship as a part of their degree program.
 King’s College (www.kingscollege.edu. np) has recently started offering a master’s degree in entrepreneurship.
 Change Fusion Nepal offers training to aspiring social entrepreneurs while Entrepreneurs for Nepal conducts boot camps that detail the practical operational side of enterprise.